 - Benefits to the applicant

-- A letter from an adviser stating the relevance of the proposed research to the applicant’s academic or career goals.
+- A letter from an advisor stating the relevance of the proposed research to the applicant’s academic or career goals.

 - Proposal Consisting Of: